Coherent dynamics of flavor mode entangled neutrinos: Measures of quantum coherence

 The first condition (\(\boldsymbol{\rm C_1}\)) is \textit{Faithfulness}, which asserts that \( C(\rho) \geq 0 \) for any quantum state \(\rho\), and specifically, \( C(\rho) \) should vanish for incoherent states.
 In other words, \( C(\sigma) = 0 \) if and only if \(\sigma \in \mathcal{I}\), meaning that \(\sigma\) is an incoherent state.
 This condition is crucial because it ensures that the coherence measure accurately distinguishes between coherent and incoherent states.
 This condition is also often referred to as the ``Non-negativity'' condition, reflecting its requirement that the measure be non-negative for all states.

 The second condition is \textit{Monotonicity} (\(\boldsymbol{\rm C_2}\)), which requires that the coherence measure \( C(\rho) \) should not increase under incoherent completely positive and trace-preserving (CPTP) maps.
 Mathematically, this is expressed as \( C(\Xi_{\rm ICPTP}(\rho)) \leq C(\rho) \) for all incoherent operations \(\Xi_{\rm ICPTP}\).
 This condition ensures that coherence, as a resource, cannot be generated for free through operations that are deemed incoherent.
 However, this condition does not account for scenarios where the measurement outcomes are retained.
 To capture these scenarios, a stronger condition, known as \textit{Strong Monotonicity} (\(\boldsymbol{\rm C_2'}\)), is imposed.
 This condition requires that \( C(\rho) \geq \sum_{\ell} p_{\ell} C(\rho_{\ell}) \) for all sets of Kraus operators \(\{K_{\ell}\}\), ensuring that the expected coherence does not increase even when the measurement results are known.
-This stronger requirement is vital, as it rules out certain measures, such as those based on fidelity, from being considered proper measures of coherence since they do not generally satisfy \(\rm C_2'\)\footnote{This condition is crucial for ruling out measures of coherence induced by the fidelity between two quantum states as proper coherence measures, as they do not generally satisfy \(\rm C_2'\) \cite{Shao:2014}.}.
+This stronger requirement is vital, as it rules out certain measures, such as those based on fidelity, from being considered proper measures of coherence since they do not generally satisfy \(\rm C_2'\)~\cite{Shao:2014}.

 The final essential condition on \( C(\rho) \) is \textit{Convexity} (\(\boldsymbol{\rm C_3}\)), which stipulates that the coherence measure should not increase under the mixing of quantum states.
 Specifically, for any set of states \(\{\rho_{\ell}\}\) and probabilities \(p_{\ell} \geq 0\) with \(\sum_{\ell} p_{\ell} = 1\), the condition requires that \( C(\sum_{\ell} p_{\ell} \rho_{\ell}) \leq \sum_{\ell} p_{\ell} C(\rho_{\ell}) \).
 This condition is important because it prevents artificial increases in coherence due to probabilistic mixtures of states, thereby ensuring that the measure respects the notion that mixing cannot generate coherence.